Tojiddinov/Moodflix/README.md

 ## 🎮 Usage

+1. Choose your preferred interaction method:
+   - **Real-time Chat**: Start chatting with MovieBuddyAI for instant recommendations
-1. Click the microphone button or type how you're feeling:
+   - **Voice Input**: Click the microphone button and speak naturally
+   - **Text Input**: Type your request directly

+2. Express what you're looking for in natural language:
+   - "I need an action movie"
    - "I feel happy"
    - "I'm sad today"
    - "I'm feeling bored"
    - "Show me action movies from the 90s"
    - "I want to watch something with Tom Hanks"

-2. MoodFlix will process your request and recommend appropriate movies.
+3. MovieBuddyAI will respond immediately with appropriate recommendations.

-3. Click on a movie to see more details or find similar movies.
+4. Click on a movie to see more details or find similar movies.

+5. Continue the conversation to refine recommendations or explore new options.

-4. View your recommendation history to see past suggestions.
+6. View your recommendation history to see past suggestions.

 ## 📁 Project Structure